nbwikle/estimating-interference/README.md

 **Eleven main data sources are downloaded:**

-1. USA Coal-fired power plant emissions data
+1. USA coal-fired power plant emissions data
 - `AMPD_Unit_with_Sulfur_Content_and_Regulations_with_Facility_Attributes.csv`
 - Coal-fired power plan emissions data from the US Environmental Protection Agency's [Air Markets Program Data (AMPD)](https://ampd.epa.gov/ampd/).
 The AMPD provides access to current and historical monthly emissions data on electricity generating units (EGUs), collected as part of EPA's emissions trading programs.
 A comprehensive list of AMPD column definitions is included for reference (see the downloaded `AMPD_column_definitions.csv` file).